0x62/LocalPrinter/README.md

 By default it automatically prints an update issue every morning at 7am and a full issue when the button is pushed.

-**🚨 Alpha: This project is under active development.
-It's likely to break at any time.**
+**🚨 Pre Release: This project is under active development.
+It's likely to break at any time (or be broken right now).**

 ## Parts